LedgerHQ/ledger-live/README.md

 ## Documentation

 Each project folder has a `README.md` file which contains basic documentation.
-It includes background info about the project and how to setup, run and build it.
+It includes background information about the project and how to setup, run and build it.

 Please check the [**wiki**](https://github.com/LedgerHQ/ledger-live/wiki) for additional documentation.